Fukaya Categories as Categorical Morse Homology: Fukaya category

 \subsection{Compositions}

-Signed counts of pseudoholomorphic polygons provide the differential and higher composition maps of the $A_\infty$-structure of the Fukaya category $F(M)$.
-We use the following approach of Sikorav~\cite{Sikorav} (or equivalently, Audin-Lalonde-Polterovich~\cite{ALP}) to ensure that the relevant moduli spaces are compact, and hence the corresponding counts are finite.
+Signed counts of pseudoholomorphic polygons provide the dif\/ferential and higher composition maps of the $A_\infty$-structure of the Fukaya category $F(M)$.
+We use the following approach of Sikorav~\cite{Sikorav} (or equivalently, Audin--Lalonde--Polterovich~\cite{ALP}) to ensure that the relevant moduli spaces are compact, and hence the corresponding counts are f\/inite.

-First, a Weinstein manifold $(M, \theta)$ equipped with a compatible almost complex structure conic near infinity is tame in the sense of ~\cite{Sikorav}.
-To see this, it is easy to derive an upper bound on its curvature and a positive lower bound on its injectivity radius.
+First, a~Weinstein manifold $(M, \theta)$ equipped with a~compatible almost complex structure conic near inf\/inity is tame in the sense of~\cite{Sikorav}.
+To see this, it is easy to derive an upper bound on its curvature and a~positive lower bound on its injectivity radius.